 Financial Aid Office

-Q. What is my Satisfactory Academic Program status?
+Q. What is my Satisfactory Academic Progress (SAP) status?

 A. Check your status on your MyLSSU Anchor Access for your next semester by going to the Financial Aid tab, then Satisfactory Academic Progress Status.